Yes, Rush is a little under the weather today, but he will be back for full strength Open Line Friday tomorrow.

 This is Hillary Clinton's world.

-Hillary Clinton thought she wanted to do something to show her massive cajones, a Secretary of State.
+Hillary Clinton thought she wanted to do something to show her massive cajonis, a secretary of state.

 She was the one who was behind, who was driving the Libyan intervention.

-Hillary was the one gloating about him uh when he got when he when he died and met that mysterious end involving a sharp object and his rear end.
+Hillary was the one gloating about him when he died and met that mysterious end involving a sharp object and his rear end.

-Libya has imploded her pal who believed her on how they were going to create this uh little mini Massachusetts in Libya.
+Her pal, who believed her on how they were going to create this little mini Massachusetts in Libya, he died on the streets of Benghazi, Ambassador Stevens.

-He died on the streets of Benghazi, Ambassador Stevens, and those ports, seaports in Libya are now controlled by the Islamic State that is loading up these ships with young Muslim men who land on the European continent and were sitting in my first class train compartment all the way from Copenhagen to Malmo across the Orison Bridge last week.
+And those ports, seaports in Libya, are now controlled by the Islamic State that is loading up these ships with young Muslim men who land on the European continent and were sitting in my first-class train compartment all the way from Copenhagen to Malmo across the Oroson Bridge last week.

 There's more of them sleeping on the concourse.

-Every single major railway station in uh continental Europe looks like this.
+Every single major railway station in continental Europe looks like this.

 Doesn't matter whether you're at Hamburg, doesn't matter whether you're in Vienna, doesn't matter whether you're in Budapest.

-It's an invasion on the way because by Hillary Clinton delivering Libya's seaports and uh the uh Obama's red line in Syria, collapsing Syria, and uh getting rid of Mubarak in Egypt, and now there's just this flotilla, constant flotilla of ships delivering young Muslim men uh all the way uh to continental Europe.
+It's an invasion underway because by Hillary Clinton delivering Libya's seaports and the Obama's red line in Syria, collapsing Syria and getting rid of Mubarak in Egypt.

 That's Hillary's world.